Halifax, Nova Scotia: Tourism

 Halifax has numerous National Historic Sites, most notably Citadel Hill (Fort George).
 Just outside the urban area, the iconic Peggys Cove is internationally recognized and receives more than 600,000 visitors a year.

-The waterfront in Downtown Halifax is the site of the Halifax Harbourwalk, a 3 km boardwalk popular among tourists and locals alike.
+The waterfront in Downtown Halifax is the site of the Halifax Boardwalk, a 4 km boardwalk popular among tourists and locals alike.
 Many mid-sized ships dock here at one of the many wharfs.
-The harbourwalk is home to a Halifax Transit ferry terminal, hundreds of stores, Historic Properties, several office buildings, the Casino Nova Scotia, and several public squares where buskers perform, most prominently at the annual Halifax International Busker Festival every August.
+The boardwalk is home to a Halifax Transit ferry terminal, hundreds of stores, Historic Properties, several office buildings, the Casino Nova Scotia, and several public squares where buskers perform, most prominently at the annual Halifax Busker Festival every August over Nova Scotia's Natal Day long weekend.

-Cruise ships visit the province frequently.
-In 2015, the Port of Halifax welcomed 141 vessel calls with 222,309 passengers.
+Cruise ships also visit the municipality frequently.
+In 2024, the Port of Halifax welcomed 201 cruise ships with 360,000 passengers.